-Canon G1 X Mark II versus Sony A6000
+Canon G1 X Mark II vs Sony A6000

-The Canon PowerShot G1 X Mark II and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public in February 2014.
+The Canon PowerShot G1 X Mark II and the Sony Alpha A6000 are two digital cameras that were officially introduced in February 2014.
 The G1X Mark II is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and an APS-C (A6000) sensor.
-The Canon has a resolution of 13 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 13 megapixels, whereas the Sony provides 24 MP.

-An illustration of the physical size and weight of the Canon G1 X Mark II and the Sony A6000 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Canon G1 X Mark II and the Sony A6000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (6 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the A6000 are weather-sealed.